 The Korean Demilitarized Zone (DMZ) is a buffer zone between South and North Korea.
 It was established on the 27th of July, 1953, when the Armistice Agreement was signed during the Korean War.
 South and North side drew a truce line across the Korean Peninsula and on either side of the truce line is a 2 kilometer wide stretch of land where no military activity is allowed.

-Odusan Unification Observatory
+Odusan Unification Observatory at the DMZ

 The Odusan Unification Observatory was built to console the feelings of dispersed families, and to show that South Korea wants a unified country again.
 It is located north of the truce line of the western front, where the Hangang river and the Imjingang meet.
 This observatory is located 3.2 kilometer from North Korea.
 Sometimes you can even hear the North Korean propaganda.
-From the observatory one has a wide view of North Korea.
+From the observatory you have a wide view of North Korea.
 As they have also located binoculars, we even saw North Korean people walking on the streets and working on the fields.
 It was a gloomy, misty day and it was surreal to realise how close we were to North Korea.

 Our guide told us about a little white house we saw so close to the border of North Korea.
 It belonged to a North Korean man who has been away from his home for 64 years now.
 Of course, he can’t go back, but every day he screams from his house to his family – who remain in North Korea.